Updated on July 30th, 2020

 - Bar Dorrego – if you are in the mood for a traditional place to watch the world go by with a bit of tango thrown in, in San Telmo.

 Where I stayed was South B&B which I booked through Airbnb again.
 This is a very basic but quirky & friendly B&B run by a brother & sister with character!
-It’s up the hill from the town but a good location in walking distance (10 – 15 minutes depending on how much you need to stop on the uphill!).
+It’s up the hill from the town but a good location in walking distance.
+It will take you 10 – 15 minutes to walk into town, depending on how much you need to stop on the uphill!
 Homemade bread, eggs & cake for breakfast.

 And some restaurants…